xe1os/OpenHud/README.md

 To start:

-  Start the GSI server by running node server.js in the integrated terminal for the GSIServer folder.
+  Start the GSI server by running `node index.js` in the integrated terminal for the Server folder.
 This gets the server up and running listening for data from CS2.
-  Run npm start in the integrated terminal for the Client folder.
+  Run `npm start` in the integrated terminal for the Client folder.

 Hopefully it ends up looking very nice and lets a lot of people use it in their streams!